HongleiXie/hongleixie.github.io/_posts/2018-07-08-implicit-CF-part1.md

 #### Loss function
 The loss function is similar to matrix factorization techniques which are popular for explicit feedback data, with two important distinctions:
-- We need to account for the varying confidence levels
+- We need to account for the varying confidence levels by introducing $c_{ui}$.
+Also the authors argued that transferring the raw observations $r_{ui}$ into two separate magnitudes with distinct interpretations: preferences and confidence levels is essential to improving accuracy.
 - Optimization should account for all possible `\(u, i\)` pairs, rather than only those corresponding to observed data.
 So it prevents stochastic gradient descent due to the insane computation complexity.
 Alternating-least-squares (ALS) optimization process was applied in the experiment study.
 $$
 L = \sum\limits_{u,i } c_{ui}(p_{ui} - \textbf{x}_{u}^{\intercal} \cdot{} \textbf{y}_{i})^{2} + \lambda (\sum\limits_{u} \left\Vert \textbf{x}_{u} \right\Vert^{2} + \sum\limits_{i} \left\Vert \textbf{y}_{i} \right\Vert^{2})